Deltadromeus: Early study

+Bahariasaurus and later study

 The roughly contemporaneous theropod Bahariasaurus, some of the bones of which have been referred to Deltadromeus, has been suggested to be synonymous with the latter taxon.
 In a 2010 analysis of the Ceratosauria, Carrano and Sampson noted that the differences between Deltadromeus and Bahariasaurus were partily due to misidentified bones in the former, and that other distinctions were subtle and insufficient to distinguish the two.
 In 2020, Ibrahim and colleagues acknowledged similarities between the two genera, but considered it unlikely that Deltadromeus represents a specimen of Bahariasaurus due to perceived differences in the pelvic bones.
-They further regarded Bahariasaurus as a nomen dubium without explanation.
+They further regarded Bahariasaurus as a nomen dubium.

 In 2024, Andrea Cau published a comprehensive theropod phylogenetic framework that could be used to identify immature specimens of other taxa.
 He included the Bahariasaurus type specimen in his analyses and recovered it within the ceratosaur clade Abelisauroidea in a polytomy including Deltadromeus.
 The following year, Cau and Paterna used an updated version of this dataset to reanalyze the relationships of Bahariasaurus, Deltadromeus, and other Cretaceous theropods from Africa.
 They determined that the variation observed between specimens of Deltadromeus and Bahariasaurus was the result of individual and ontogenetic variation, as the former is known from immature remains.
-They further reidentified specimen SNSB-BSPG1912VIII82—incorrectly recognized as a indeterminate theropod pubis by Stromer in his 1934 description of Bahariasaurus—as a complete ischium.
+They further reidentified specimen SNSB-BSPG1912VIII82—recognized as a indeterminate theropod pubis by Stromer in his 1934 description of Bahariasaurus—as a complete ischium.
 The authors observed anatomical characters that the bone shares with the less complete ischia of the holotypes of both Bahariasaurus and Deltadromeus, which they used to strengthen their argument.
 They concluded that Deltadromeus should be regarded as a junior synonym of Bahariasaurus.
 The results of their phylogenetic analysis are displayed in the cladogram below, with Bahariasaurus (including Deltadromeus) indicated in the so-called "abelisauroid clade 1".